jvcarrolljr/jvcarrolljr/README.md

 # 👋 Welcome to my GitHub

-- 🔭 My main project is Jell, a Product Comparison Database built with Wordpress and ACF.
+- 🔭 My main project is Jell, a dynamic product comparison database built in Wordpress with ACF.
 - 🌱 I’m currently learning ReactJS and NodeJS.
 - 📫 How to reach me: jvcarrolljr@gmail.com